sjgarc20/TheFloorIsJava-Memoranda/Deliverable3.md

 **How do you feel at this point?
 Get a pulse on the optimism of the team.**

-> The team is confident witht our work.
+> The team is confident with our work.

 ### Contributions: